 That’s me below, the menacing-looking one.
 By day I’m a freelance digital designer working in and around Leeds, I even wrote a book about going freelance.
 I also help my wife run her decals and sticker business Paper Bloom.

 I should point out that I’m by no means an expert, but that doesn’t mean that I can’t help you.
 Anything I learn or that I think might be useful to you, I’ll post it here.
 I really like figuring alternative songs out on the uke (basically anything that hasn’t been done to death) and recording tutorials/lessons (have a look at some lessons I’ve already made here) so I will try and do that as much as possible.

 If you have any requests or a product that you’d like me to review, or maybe just want to say hello then go for it!

-Currently I have 6 ukuleles – an Octopus Soprano, Peavey Jack Daniels Concert, iUke Sopranino, Bruko No 5, Outdoor Ukulele Tenor and an Ohana SK-25.
-You can click on the names to read the individual reviews and see what I think in more detail.
+Currently I have 10 ukuleles – Two Octopus Sopranos, a Peavey Jack Daniels Concert, an iUke Sopranino, a Flight TUS50, an Outdoor Ukulele Tenor, an Ohana SK-25, a Populele and an Astbury Lonely Player ukulele.
+You can click on the names to read the individual reviews and see what I think in more detail or watch the video above.
 None are particularly expensive and they’re all pretty playable.
-I like them all for their own reasons – at the moment I’m playing the Ohana quite a lot (you’ll probably notice from my videos).
+I like them all for their own reasons – at the moment I’m playing the Jack Daniels and the Ohana quite a lot (you’ll probably notice from my videos).

 It’s pretty easy to get carried away with ukuleles, you find yourself buying more than you need.
 Whilst I’m pretty content at the moment I have got my eye on a Risa Stick or a Bugsgear Eleuke (cheaper, maybe not as good) at some point as I’d like to start recording a few bits straight into my mac.